When you get injured, we take it personally.

 Milwaukee Truck Accident FAQ

 It’s perfectly normal to have a number of questions you need answers to after getting hurt in a semi-truck collision.
 Below, we’ve answered a few of the more common questions we get asked.
-If you don’t see your question answered, please call our office to speak with a Milwaukee truck accident lawyer.
+If you don’t see your question answered, please call our office to speak with a truck accident lawyer in Milwaukee.

-What can I do if my family member died in an 18-wheeler accident?
+What can I do if my family member died in an accident?

 If your loved one died in a truck accident that was caused by someone else’s negligence, you might be eligible to file a wrongful death lawsuit.
 This type of claim will allow you to seek damages similar to a personal injury suit, but also includes compensation for funeral expenses and lost companionship.

-Should I accept the settlement offer the trucking company’s insurance made?
+Should I accept the settlement offer the company’s insurance made?

-What do I do if I was the victim of a hit-and-run semi-truck accident?
+What do I do if I was the victim of a hit-and-run accident?

 Sometimes drivers of 18-wheelers don’t realize when they’ve hit someone.
 Whether this was the case or not, it may be possible to track down the driver who hit you through witness accounts, paint scrapes, and surveillance footage.